 About Dhruti Shah

 Dhruti Shah knows what it’s like to often stand out as a minority in the areas she enjoys learning about.
 Proud of her Gujarati background and Jain faith, she is incredibly passionate about diversity, equity and inclusion.
 Furthermore, she is dedicated to helping people to improve industries with poor records when it comes to encouraging people to feel like they belong.

-She’s worked as a long-term writer for the BBC News website, as a social news writer for the Washington DC bureau and has also worked for the world’s longest running current affairs programme Panorama.
-She’s also spent time at the Natural History Unit and as a digital and social producer and strategist leading World Service projects across multiple languages.
-It’s her experience working on the social news beat where she has created a reputation for her digital newsgathering skills, doing not just open-source intelligence work but also finding people with amazing stories to tell.
+Dhruti Shah worked as a long-term writer for the BBC News website, as a social news writer for the Washington DC bureau.
+She has also worked for the world’s longest running current affairs programme Panorama.
+Also spending time at the Natural History Unit, as a digital and social producer and strategist she led World Service projects across multiple languages.
+It’s her experience working on the social news beat where she has created a reputation for her digital newsgathering skills.
+This involved not only doing open-source intelligence work but also finding people with amazing stories to tell.

 Furthermore, Dhruti was selected for an Ochberg Fellowship with the Dart Centre for Trauma and Journalism.
 She also remains an active member of the global network of mental health specialists, journalists, and those concerned about ethics in the field.
 Also chosen for a Rotary International Peace Fellow she has studied at Thailand’s Chulalongkorn University.